 This Privacy Notice aims to give you information on how ESW collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to our newsletter, take part in a survey, download any eShopWorld publication, or take part in a competition.

 This website is not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this Privacy Notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This Privacy Notice supplements the other notices and is not intended to override them.

 U.S. Direct E-Commerce Limited (trading as ESW, eShopWorld) is one of a number of different legal entities in a group of companies (together these form the “eShopWorld Group”).
 This Privacy Notice is issued on behalf of the eShopWorld Group so when we mention “eShopWorld”, “we”, “us” or “our” in this Privacy Notice, we are referring to the relevant company in the eShopWorld Group responsible for processing your data.
 U.S. Direct E-Commerce Limited (trading as eShopWorld) is the data controller and responsible for this website.

-eShopWorld’s Head of Compliance is responsible for overseeing questions in relation to this Privacy Notice.
-If you have any questions about this Privacy Notice, including any requests to exercise your legal rights, please contact the Head of Compliance using the details set out below.
+eShopWorld’s Data Protection Officer is responsible for overseeing questions in relation to this Privacy Notice.
+If you have any questions about this Privacy Notice, including any requests to exercise your legal rights, please contact the Data Protection Officer using the details set out below.